 12 Awesome Shooters from This Gen That You Might Have Missed

-No matter how you feel about it, it’s hard to argue the popularity and power of the first person shooter.
+No matter how you feel about it, it’s hard to argue the popularity and power of the first person and cover-based shooter.
 Juggernauts such as Call of Duty or Halo net their respective companies millions (if not billions) of dollars, Xbox Live subscriptions continue to sell to allow people to jump online and play in their favorite deathmatch or team deathmatch modes, and a litany of shooters are released year after year in hopes of capturing the ever-fickle market who loves to tote an in-game gun.

 There’s some sense behind it, too.
 A feeling of power is almost certainly gained by those who play these games, roaming around and using violence as their primary source of interaction with the environment.
 You are the trained killer, the ultimate hero, the powerful Chosen One, with an arsenal powerful enough to make you a one-man (or woman) militia.